 - Other stories involving Batman will actually invert this trope to a limited extent.
 Batman frightens criminals, but most of Gotham's normal, law-abiding citizens take him as an inspiration to be courageous in smaller ways, such as standing up to corruption and violence found all around the city.
 One memorable moment from The Dark Knight Returns shows an older man who's not sure how to feel about the stories of Batman's vigilantism in the newspaper... and then to his own surprise feels emboldened enough to help a woman being mugged outside his store.

-- A Man Of Iron: Ned Stark disapproves of Iron Man's vigilante actions.
-Not only is it illegal, but he's worried that people, especially untrained peasants, will be inspired to imitate him, which will lead them getting killed.
+- A Man of Iron: Ned Stark disapproves of Iron Man's vigilante actions.
+Not only is it illegal, but he's worried that people, especially untrained peasants, will be inspired to imitate him, which will lead to them getting killed.
 Ned says the proper procedure to dealing with crimes is to report them to the king or lord so that they and their knights can deal with it.

 Films — Animated

 - Syndrome from The Incredibles tries to be a superhero using technology but turned into the Big Bad.
 Really, this trope is what "Incrediboy" thinks Mr. Incredible is invoking on him when all that's actually happened is that he's caught his idol at the worst possible time to introduce himself as his new sidekick without asking and messed up said introduction to boot.
 Then he in turn decides to take that rejection in the worst possible way.
 He still had his technological genius and all, he could simply have tried again under better circumstances...but no, he simply decided to rage quit right then and there.